charlinchui/charlinchui/README.md

 ## 🚀 Current Focus

 - 🦀 **365-Day Rust Challenge (Day 4)**
   For an entire year I’m writing _only_ Rust—no JavaScript, TypeScript, Go, or Bash in personal projects.
-And more importanty: No AI or Code Generation Tools, only Docs and Communities.
+ALSO: **No AI or Code Generation Tools, only Docs and Communities**.
   The goal is to understand what is happening under the hood and become a better engineer by rebuilding core tools from scratch.
   (CLI apps ➜ web server ➜ database ➜ distributed systems).